frenchie4111/frenchie4111.github.io/_posts/2021-05-02-Designing-a-guitar-with-hot-swappable-pickups.md

 ### Pickup Springs

 On every electric guitar, the pickups have dampening springs.
 From trolling online guitar forums, it sounds like these are pretty important for dampening some vibrations from affecting the pickup.
-In my designs I will be sure incorporate similar springs.
+In my design, I will be sure incorporate similar springs.

 ## Designing